 Roads are well paved making it easy to walk even when it is raining.
 It does rain a lot in this part of Uttarakhand.
 Tall Deodar trees surround you in an engulfing manner and send your thoughts inwards.
-The fact that Landour is quite clean compared to most Indian cities, makes it, even more, inviting for walking.
+The fact that the village is quite clean compared to most Indian cities, makes it, even more, inviting for walking.
 Allow me to share a few walks that I took in Landour:

-Gol Chakkar Walk or the Landour Loop.
+Gol Chakkar Walk or the Landour Loop

-If you go clockwise, you would first see the St Paul’s Church.
+If you go clockwise, you would first see St Paul’s Church.
 An old church that has been recently re-furbished with stone arches.

-Walk ahead after crossing a small bridge and you are in a dream-like road.
-The day I walking, I had clouds all around me, adding to the mystery of and mystique of the place.
+Walk ahead after crossing a small bridge and you are on a dream-like road.
+The day I was walking, I had clouds all around me, adding to the mystery and mystique of the place.
 I looked at the houses – small & large hidden in the midst of Deodar trees.
 None of the houses was at the level of the road – they were either uphill or downhill – a nature’s way of keeping you fit.

 Lal Tibba is the most famous part of this walk.
-If you walk early mornings, all you would see if people washing their horses and a closed red building.
+If you walk early morning, all you would see if people washing their horses and a closed red building.
 But on a clear day, this place is buzzing with activity as you get a clear view of the Himalayan ranges.
 Telescopes help you take a closer look at the peaks.
 Lal Tibba is like an edge overlooking the valley and keeping a keen eye on the mountain ranges.

 A beautiful stairway led to a lovely well carved, well-maintained house on top.
 It just seems to be right out of the dreams.
 Wonder who is the lucky family that lives here and even luckier are those who will inherit it.